-- Encourage shared entrances for businesses on the City perimeters. - TR 1.5.
+- The Village of Redgranite should consider adoption of county standards for road and alley maintenance.
+Private roadways should be cleared to a height of 18 feet and a width of 15 feet.
+Alleys should be kept free of obstructions. - The Village should consider adopting a policy that would include written notification to property owners for maintenance and other violations that would obstruct the delivery of municipal services. - The Village should continue to disallow private road construction. - TR 1.7.
 Timely responding to site-specific road maintenance and/or safety issues.
-The City encourages feedback from residents so that safety or maintenance issues and concerns can be addressed and resolved in a timely manner.
+The Village encourages feedback from residents so that safety and maintenance issues and concerns can be addressed and resolved in a timely manner.
 PASER is one method that communities can use to inventory their roads and develop a planned maintenance and reconstruction program.
-Established annual meetings with the County Highway Department and WisDot ensures coordination on a regional and statewide basis.
+An established annual meeting with the County Highway Department and WisDot ensures coordination on a regional and statewide basis.